African-American Research Library and Cultural Center: AARLCC Special Collections

-Exhibits
+Ashley Bryan Art Series

-In 2012, the African American Research Library and Cultural Center commemorated 10 years of the Ashley Bryan Art series.
-Dr. Henrietta M. Smith, Professor Emerita at the University of South Florida, School of Information, worked with Bryan to establish a children's book author and illustrator art series.
+The Ashley Bryan Art Series is one of AARLCC's signature events, established in 2002.
+The Ashley Bryan Art Series honors Ashley Bryan's commitment to creating books wherein children of color could see themselves and their culture.
+Dr. Henrietta M. Smith, Professor Emerita at the University of South Florida, School of Information, worked with Ashley Bryan to establish a children's book author and illustrator art series.
 "The series began with Ashley Bryan submitting eight original art pieces to the library to serve as core of the art collection."
 It became "a children's book author and illustrator series which has brought Coretta Scott King Award winning authors and illustrators whose work reflected African culture to the library".
 "The Ashley Bryan Art series has had a long-lasting cultural effect upon the community, bringing children and families into the library and engaging youth with children’s book art and illustrations."

-Ashley Bryan Project
+In 2012, the African American Research Library and Cultural Center commemorated 10 years of the Ashley Bryan Art series.
+Each year, the invited illustrator donates an original piece of artwork to the AARLCC Special Collections' Ashley Bryan Art Series Collection.

-The Ashley Bryan Project: A Resource of Exceptional Children's Books and Book Art by Authors / Illustrators of African Descent launched in the spring of 2021 and "offers useful information for scholars, students, parents, art aficionados and those who simply love great children's books."
+"The Ashley Bryan Project: A Resource of Exceptional Children's Books and Book Art by Authors / Illustrators of African Descent" launched in the spring of 2021 and "offers useful information for scholars, students, parents, art aficionados and those who simply love great children's books."
 The project comes from the work of author and illustrator Ashley Bryan and Dr. Henrietta Smith and was funded by a 2020 American Library Association Carnegie-Whitney Grant, which "provides funds for the preparation of popular and/or scholarly reading lists, webliographies, indexes, and other library resources used by all library patrons in the United States."
 Among the fifteen author/illustrators who received the Coretta Scott King Book Award included in this project are Kadir Nelson, Javaka Steptoe, Charles Smith, Jr., E.B.
 Lewis and Laura Freeman.
 The Ashley Bryan Project Resource Guide "includes an annotated reading list, digital images of original children's book art by the Ashley Bryan Art Series illustrators, themed book lists, information on higher education and careers in the arts, how to become a published author or illustrator, and class instruction guides."